awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-walkthroughs.md

 ## Operations management<a name="getting-started-walkthroughs-operations-management"></a>

 **Explorer**
 [Explorer](Explorer.md), a capability of AWS Systems Manager, is a customizable operations dashboard that reports information about your AWS resources\.
-Explorer displays an aggregated view of operations data \(OpsData\) for your Amazon Web Services accounts and across AWS Regions\.
+Explorer displays an aggregated view of operations data \(OpsData\) for your AWS accounts and across AWS Regions\.
 + [Customizing the display and using filters](Explorer-using-filters.md)

 **OpsCenter**